markround/tiller/docs/plugins/reusable.md

 This plugin allows develops to reuse file templates, therefore `file` plugin has to be enabled as well.

 # Configuring
 To use this plugin add suffix to template name, e.g. `!123` (! followed by unique number).
-To identify reusable templates this plugin scans `common.yaml`, therefore all reusable templates has to be listed here.
+To identify reusable templates this plugin scans `common.yaml`, therefore all reusable templates have to be listed here.
 Data can be fetched from other data sources.

 Example: